Tahsen77/Digital-Store/README.md

 ## 📂 Dataset Contents
 The dataset is delivered as a ZIP archive containing:

-- Thousands of Arabic–German parallel sentence pairs
+- 1016 of Arabic–German parallel sentence pairs
 - Legal, governmental, and administrative terminology
 - Cleaned, normalized, and standardized formatting
 - AI‑ready structure suitable for training MT and LLM models